General Fiction posted December 4, 2022 |

 "No offense."

-As they talked, Arianna noticed the coffee shop was filling up, and the waitress was giving them the, you finished yet look.
-"How about we go for a bit of a walk?
+As they talked, Arianna noticed the coffee shop was getting crowded, and the waitress was giving them the, "are you done yet? "look.
+"How about we take a walk, Henry?" she asked.
+It's a beautiful day—a perfect time to stroll through the historic old town of Salem, kind of like your place in Salem, New England."

 "Sounds interesting.
 You must get to visit a lot of places for stories?"

-"When I first started, Ari, yes, but now I'm working more in my apartment.
+"When I first started, Ari, yes.
+But now I'm working more in my apartment.
 Everything's going in the computer direction now."

 "You work near here?"

-They neared the railing overlooking the brook flowing down and away from the mill.
+They neared the railing overlooking the brook flowing down and away from the old mill.
 The big turning paddle wheel creaked and groaned as the water pushed it along.
+"Thank you so much for bringing me here, Ari," Henry said.
+"This is so nice."

 "Please tell me to shut up if I go too far, Aria, but I like you, and I want to get to know you better."